Professor Peter Waldron

 A school allotment is a place for young people, designed with them and to inspire them, so they can inspire each other to grow their own food and so help to restore and work with nature, mediate the impact of climate change and promote their own physical and mental well-being.”

-Matt lives with his wife on a small-holding in rural North Norfolk along with some lovely animals.
+Matt lives with his wife and son on a small-holding in rural North Norfolk along with some lovely animals too!

 Harriet joined the charity since May 2021 and is professional gardener alongside a school gardening teacher.
 Harriet is currently supporting schools in South Norfolk and in Norwich.